 This cross-channel content strategy aims at improving the user experience and creating better relationships with the target audience across all points of contact.
 Whether you are shopping online or in an actual store, the transition from one point to the other at any point in your consumer journey should be seamless and easy – online and offline are melting together (O2O).

 In particular, China is leading omnichannel retailing in high customer expectations, smart sales assistants, mobile-first, self-service kiosks, and virtual reality / augmented reality.
-In addition, close integration of consumer payments is creating a best practice example for the whole world.
+In addition, close integration of consumer payments is creating the best practice example for the whole world.

 A real-life example is Alibaba’s grocery platform Freshippo where customers can shop in person (click-and-collect), dine-in, and have goods delivered via online ordering.